castle-engine/castle-engine/examples/advanced_editor/README.md

     - instantiated by code using `TSerializedComponent.TransformLoad` to efficiently instantiate them multiple times

-    - TODO: instantiated in editor using `TCastleTransformDesign`.
+    - instantiated in editor using `TCastleTransformDesign`.

     This is like using Unity prefabs to design game stuff (3D or 2D).